Calliphoridae - Blow Flies

 The general public’s interest in blow flies has increased recently with the popularity of television programs such as CSI where blow flies and other insects activity is used to estimate minimum time since death in possible crime victims.
 Forensic entomologists are experts at using insects collected at crime scenes to provide physical evidence to help recreate events associated with a crime.
 Surprisingly, most working forensic entomologists are not too happy about the fictional use of forensics shown in TV programs.
 They find that many jurors in real murder trials often expect clear, definitive proof of guilt in murder cases just like it is done on TV.
 In the real world, guilt is usually based on a preponderance of evidence and not some silver bullet that proves “who done it”, as nice as that would be.
 To learn more about Forensic Entomology from the experts visit http://www.nafea.net/ and http://www.forensicentomology.com/index.html

 Worldwide the blow fly family (Calliphoridae) includes over 1000 species and 150 genera (Rognes 1991).
 Blow fly species are found throughout all geographical regions of the world from the poles to the equator.
-You may see blow fly written as one word, blowfly or blow-fly, especially in Europe, but most entomologists agree it should be written as two words.
+You may see blow fly written as one word, blowfly or blow-fly, especially in Europe, but most entomologists agree it should be written as two words, blow fly.
 Some common names for blow flies include bluebottle, greenbottle, black blow flies or carrion flies.
 Some species of blow flies invade live animal tissue causing myiasis and may be referred to as screwworm flies.
 There are old world screwworm flies (Chrysomya) and new world screwworm flies (Cochliomyia).
 The bird blow fly Trypocalliphora braueri also invades live tissue of nestling birds (see the bird blow fly section of this site for further discussion).
 Members of the earthworm parasite genus Pollenia are commonly called cluster flies.
 The term “blow” in the name blow fly refers to the habit of females of these flies “blowing” (depositing eggs or larvae on) dead carcasses or live hosts.

 Some species of myiasis-causing blow flies are economically important because they lay eggs or larvae in injured areas on livestock (sometimes called blow fly strike).
 Larvae burrow into live tissue which can lead to serious injury or death of infested animals.
 For example, larvae of Lucilia cuprina kill or injure sheep in Australia costing farmers millions of dollars annually.
 In other parts of the world, this widespread species rarely behaves like those in Australia, suggesting they may actually be a different species.
 Until the late 1950’s or early 1960’s, Cochliomyia hominivorax (the primary new world screwworm fly) caused similar damage to livestock in North America.
 However a concerted control effort by USDA involving sterile male release eradicated this species from North America.
 This species is still found in parts of Central and South America where it attacks and often kills livestock and wildlife.
 Lucilia elongata and L. silvarum are known to cause myiasis in toads and frogs which can be lethal.
 I have found the poorly known L. thatuna primarily in marshy areas where amphibians abound, which suggests their larvae may also parasitize toads and frogs.
 Species of bird blow flies (Protocalliphora and Trypocalliphora) are important parasites of altricial nestling birds (see bird blow fly website, birdblowfly.com).